alexvorxx/Zink-Mesa-Xlib/docs/gallium/screen.rst

 * ``PIPE_CAP_FRAMEBUFFER_NO_ATTACHMENT``:
   If non-zero, rendering to framebuffers with no surface attachments is supported.
-The context->is_format_supported function will be expected to be implemented with PIPE_FORMAT_NONE yeilding the MSAA modes the hardware supports.
+The context->is_format_supported function will be expected to be implemented with PIPE_FORMAT_NONE yielding the MSAA modes the hardware supports.
 N.B., The maximum number of layers supported for rasterizing a primitive on a layer is obtained from ``PIPE_CAP_MAX_TEXTURE_ARRAY_LAYERS`` even though it can be larger than the number of layers supported by either